jgerstmayr/EXUDYN/docs/RST/cInterface/MainSystem.rst

   | \ ``xLabel``\ : string for text at x-axis
   | \ ``yLabel``\ : string for text at y-axis (default: None==> label is automatically computed from sensor value types)
   | \ ``labels``\ : string (for one sensor) or list of strings (according to number of sensors resp. components) representing the labels used in legend; if labels=[], automatically generated legend is used
+  | \ ``legendArgs``\ : if string or tuple of floats, they are used for the loc arg of matplotlib legend; if dict, the replace all args of legend
   | \ ``rangeX``\ : default rangeX=[]: computes range automatically; otherwise use rangeX to set range (limits) for x-axis provided as sorted list of two floats, e.g., rangeX=[0,4]
   | \ ``rangeY``\ : default rangeY=[]: computes range automatically; otherwise use rangeY to set range (limits) for y-axis provided as sorted list of two floats, e.g., rangeY=[-1,1]
   | \ ``figureName``\ : optional name for figure, if newFigure=True